ECREA

 Acceptance of new members is subject to the following conditions:

-a) The Executive Board may grant institutional membership, individual membership and associate institutional membership as of right to institutions and individuals who are working in the field of communications research and communications education.
+a) The Governing Body may grant institutional membership and individual membership as of right to institutions and individuals who are working in the field of communications research and communications education.
 Prospective members must complete and send in a membership application form.
-If approved by the Board, the membership becomes official upon receipt of the membership fee.
+If approved by the Governing Body, the membership becomes official upon receipt of the membership fee.
 The membership fee covers one calendar year, beginning January 1.
 A membership fee paid at any time during a calendar year covers the remainder of that year and must be renewed the following January 1 for the following year.
+Failure by a member to pay the annual membership fee within 12 weeks after being invited to do so, will result in a (temporary or definite) suspension of such party’s membership, whereby reinstatement is conditional upon the annual membership fee being paid out to the Association by the suspended party.

-b) Exclusion and resignation of members are ruled by Art.
-12 of the Law.
-A member can resign by written notification to the Secretary of the Board.
+b) Any member may resign from the association at any time by announcing their resignation via letter or e-mail to the General Secretary of the Governing Body.
 An individual or institution who does not pay membership fees can be excluded.
-Exclusion of an Associate member can be decided by the Board.
-Exclusion of Individual or Institutional members can only be decided by the General Assembly, but the Board can pronounce suspension until the next meeting of the General Assembly.
+Exclusion of Individual or Institutional members can only be decided by the General Assembly, but the Governing Body can pronounce suspension until the next meeting of the General Assembly.

 Article 7